CtrlReturn/CtrlReturn.github.io/_participants/pit.md

 ## BIO
 <br>
-I’m pit [he/him], from Italy (currently based in Firenze, but always on the move).
+I’m pit [he/him], from Italy (currently based in Florenze, but always on the move).
 I have been a live coding aficionado for some time now, ever since I attended a workshop on SuperCollider back in 2019 or so.
 Since then I've been experimenting with different languages, trying to learn them by messing around,